Three-flavor collective neutrino conversions with multi-azimuthal-angle instability in an electron-capture supernova model: Results

+The dependence of the instability regions on mixing angles in the $e-x$ sector has been discussed in the MZA case.
+Since it is likely to appear in the MAA case, we similarly perform the stability analysis.
 Interestingly, the bottom panel adopting small mixing angle $\theta_{13} = 10^{-3}$ shows larger growth rates that are also shifted to larger radii compared to the non-small mixing angle case shown in the middle panel.
 This is contrary to the MZA case, where the non-small mixing angle $\theta_{13}$ enhances the instability associated with $\Delta m^2_{21}$.
 This difference in behavior stems from the different oscillation mechanisms between the MAA and MZA.
 According to Ref.~\cite{Sasaki:2020}, the sign of the Bloch vector $\boldsymbol{B}$ of the vacuum Hamiltonian affects whether flavor mixing becomes unstable in the bulb model or not,

 In the IO case, Eq.~\eqref{eq:Bysign} is always positive due to the sign of $\Delta m^2_{31}$ and the positive sign is preferable for unstable flavor instability.
 In NO, Eq.~\eqref{eq:Bysign} is always negative and $e-y$ conversions are stable in the MZA case.
 On the other hand, the sign of Eq.~\eqref{eq:Bxsign} depends on the value of mixing angle $\theta_{13}$ and the selection of a sufficiently large value changes the sign from negative to positive.
 In that case, flavor stability in the $e-x$ sector becomes unstable and obtains faster growth rates compared to the small mixing angle case.
 On the other hand, $e-y$ conversions occur in the MAA case though the MZA case is potentially stable.
 It can be considered that the MAA effect reverses the meanings of the sign and the negative is preferable for unstable instability.
 This is consistent with the behaviors that the dependence of the growth rate in the $e-x$ sector on the mixing angle $\theta_{13}$ is contrary to the MZA case.
-Also, the intersection point of the density profile in the $e-x$ sector obviously does not match the onset radius in numerical results, though the position in the $e-y$ sector changes little.
+Also, the intersection point of the density profile in the $e-x$ sector occurs at approximately $800\mathrm{~km}$ and obviously does not match the onset radius $\sim 500\mathrm{~km}$ in Figure \ref{fig:surv}, though the position in the $e-y$ sector changes little.
 As with the MZA case, the instability region is more shifted if we ignore mixing angles.
-Thus, the linear stability analysis scheme's ambiguous treatment of mixing angles can incorrectly indicate the possibility of flavor conversions or lack thereof within three-flavor framework.
+Thus, the linear stability analysis scheme ignoring mixing angles or using different values can incorrectly indicate the possibility of flavor conversions or lack thereof within three-flavor framework.

 Figure \ref{fig:foot_300} shows the contour maps in the MZA and MAA cases at $300\mathrm{~ms}$.